top of page

 Sweat equity

-Some of the values we assign to home plots will be from the work put in by the resident member.
-We have a process to honour such work and reflect it in the price when a home plot is sold/transferred to the next resident occupants.
+Sweat Equity will also be acquired by residents from the work they do to develop their home plots.
+This is a way to honour such work and reflect it in the price when a home plot is sold/transferred to the next resident occupants.

 sweat equity_edited.png